MahajanPriya08/AtliQ-Unified-Business-Insights-Dashboard/README.md

 #### The Business Challenge
 In the original Excel environment, data was siloed and reporting was reactive.
 Key challenges included:

-Scalability Issues: Excel struggled to process "huge" volumes of transactional data (OLTP-style), leading to slow performance.
+**Scalability Issues**: Excel struggled to process "huge" volumes of transactional data (OLTP-style), leading to slow performance.

 Complex Deductions: Calculating post-invoice deductions and net sales involved manual, error-prone lookups.